Iowa City Community School District

 Iowa City Community School District (ICCSD) is the public school district that serves the Iowa City, Iowa area.
-Over 14,000 students in kindergarten through 12th grade attend 21 elementary schools, three junior high schools, three comprehensive high schools, and one alternative school for ninth through twelfth graders.
+Over 14,000 students in kindergarten through 12th grade attend 21 elementary schools, three middle schools, three comprehensive high schools, and one alternative school for ninth through twelfth graders.
 The district covers 130 sqmi and serves the communities of Iowa City, Coralville, Hills, North Liberty, University Heights and the surrounding rural areas.
 The school district employs over 2,200 people.
 It is the fifth largest school district in the state of Iowa and the second largest employer in the Iowa City area.